spraakbanken/swell-project/Anonymization_guidelines.md

       - Replace with from a list of school names and companies (e.g. from Yellow pages)

 ### 4. Transportation: < transport >, < transport_line >
-  * < transport >: bus, metro, tram, train, express
+  * < transport >: bus, metro, tram, train, express.
+Do not necessarily need to be replaced when used in generic terms, e.g. *I have several busses and metro near my house.*
   * < transport_line > : number, color
   * Descriptor:
   * Pseudonymization:
       - Replace randomly with bus, metro, tram, or train
-      - In case of line number, replace actual number with 1, in case of several number in sequence, enumerate (1, 2, 3…)
+      - In case of line number, replace actual number with 1, in case of several numbers in sequence, enumerate (1, 2, 3…)
       - Only replace entity when specific stops/stations are mentioned, not when transportation types are mentioned in general terms.

       - **_Do we need to replace "tunnelbana" och "buss-stationer" in the following context: "Det finns en tunnelbana , heter XXX och många buss-stationer nära" (Elena, A18AT1)?
 They seem to be generally descriptive, though probably can help identify the city that the person lives in.
 If yes, how do we represent "plural" in "buss-stationer"?_**